Gaming

 Time tracking is another early and well-adopted metric for tracking a player’s performance during a game.
 It is used in racing games such as Gran Turismo, where players compete against each other or even themselves by completing a number of laps and achieving the fastest time during a race.
 Gamers are encouraged to continue to achieve faster times to place in overall higher rankings regionally and even globally.

 Outside of direct development, many community members have continued to play and challenge themselves with their favorite games by speedrunning: completing a game in the fastest time possible.
-To obtain the fastest time, speedrunners track their progress based on certain checkpoints, attempting to beat their own personal or best player time.
+To obtain low latency, speedrunners track their progress based on certain checkpoints, attempting to beat their own personal or best player time.
 There are even events such as Games Done Quick, a charity game marathon where speedrunners compete against one another to achieve the fastest results.

 Lives/Health